pablisch/dev-environment-setup/README.md

 ## Visual Studio Code
 Sign in and turn sync on to sync all settings.

+## Intellij IDEA
+If IntelliJ IDEA is installed, it will need to be registered.
+Currently I have a free license for 12 months through Makers.
+Registering can be done from the main menu and choose to log in to JetBrains account.
+This opens a browser page where my account details have been saved.
+This expires in November 2024.

 ## Postgres
 Installed in group installs above.
 Additional information from Makers [here](https://github.com/makersacademy/databases/blob/main/sql_bites/01_setting_up_database.md).